 - pays us an agreed amount which is lower than your actual bill for a specific period of time; or

-- allows you to spread the money you owe us over a period of time and at a rate that should be affordable for you.
+- allows you to spread the money you owe us over a period of time and at a rate that should be affordable for you and taking into account relevant information provided by third parties that is available to us.
 If you have a prepayment meter, we may ask you to make top-ups that more than cover the cost of the energy you’re using, so you pay the debt back gradually.

 The following conditions will apply to any payment plan we agree with you:

 - you’ll agree to a payment plan to pay for your energy use;